Bassam0Ashraf/Student-Management-System/README.md

 # Student Management System

-### **Description:**
-This system allow for user to Manage the students infromation by there name,ID,age and GPA, and user can choose from these function below to handle the information of students:

-#### 1. Add students:
+## 📖 Project Overview
+Develop a C-based student management system that enables efficient handling of student records, including adding, updating, searching, and deleting students based on their information.

+## 🎯 Objectives
+- Manage student records using linked lists for dynamic data handling.
+- Enable adding, displaying, searching, updating, and deleting student information.
+- Calculate and display average GPA and identify the student with the highest GPA.

+## 💡 Features
-This function collects new student details from the user and adds them to the student linked list.
+- **Add Students:** Collects student details and adds them to a linked list.

-#### 2. Display Students:
-This function displays the details of all students currently in the system.
+- **Display Students:** Displays all student details in the system.

-#### 3. Search student by ID:
-This function searches for a student by their ID and displays their details if found.

-#### 4. Update student:
-This function updates the details of a student with the given ID.

-#### 5. Calculate average of GPA:
+- **Search by ID:** Searches for and displays a student’s details using their ID.
+- **Update Student:** Updates student information by ID.
-This function calculates and returns ethe average GPA of all students.
+- **Average GPA Calculation:** Computes the average GPA of all students.

-#### 6. Search highest GPA:
-This function finds and displays the student with the highest GPA.
+- **Find Highest GPA:** Identifies and displays the student with the highest GPA.

-#### 7. Delete student:
-This function deletes a student from the linked list by their ID.
+- **Delete Student:** Removes a student from the list by ID.

+## 📋 Requirements
+- Implemented in C using linked lists for student record management.
+- Modular structure for easy maintenance and updates.
+- Doxygen-style comments for documentation and clarity.

+## 🚀 Implementation Highlights
+- Dynamic data handling with linked lists for flexible student record management.
+- User-friendly interface for adding, updating, and managing records.
+- Efficient search and update operations by student ID.